 “A2020” is the amount of California GHG allowances directly allocated to a facility for budget year 2020;

-“BaselineAllocation” is the historical arithmetic mean of annual covered emissions for the 2015-2017 data years, as defined in MRR, for the facility based on a positive or qualified positive emissions data verification statement and adjusted for the GHG emissions from the historical arithmetic mean of annual electricity sold or provided for off-site use that was generated from non-biogenic fuel.
+“BaselineAllocation” is the GHG emissions from the historical arithmetic mean of the amount of energy produced due to fuel combustion at the facility based on the emissions efficiency benchmark per unit of energy from fuel combustion adjusted for the GHG emissions from the historical arithmetic mean of annual electricity sold or provided for off-site use that was generated from non-biogenic fuel.
 This value is calculated by the following equation:

-BaselineAllocation=GHG- eSold,Non-Biogenic × BElectricity
+BaselineAllocation=Fconsumed*BFuel- eSold,Non-Biogenic × BElectricity

 Where:

-“GHG” is the historical arithmetic mean of annual covered emissions, as defined in MRR, for the facility based on a positive or qualified positive
+“FConsumed” is the historical baseline annual arithmetic mean amount of energy produced due to fuel combustion at the facility, measured in MMBtu.
+The Executive Officer shall calculate this value based on the total mass of steam generated by the facility multiplied by the ratio “B” in units of MMBtu/lb steam, defined as the ratio of the boiler’s maximum rated heat input capacity to its design rated steam output capacity by section 98.33 of subpart C, title 40, Code of Federal Regulations, Part 98 (December 9, 2016).

-emissions data verification statement;
+“BFuel” is the emissions efficiency benchmark per unit of energy from fuel combustion, 0.05307 California GHG Allowances/MMBtu;

 “eSold,Non-Biogenic” is the historical arithmetic mean of annual electricity sold or provided for off-site use that is generated from non-biogenic fuel, measured in MW h.
 This equals the historical arithmetic mean of total annual electricity sold or provided for off-site use multiplied by the historical arithmetic mean of annual covered (non-biogenic) emissions divided by annual total emissions;